 They appear now to be a blot on the local landscape.
 However, go back to Victorian times and this is what you would have seen.

 This old photograph shows the cottage at the end of Brandy Row before it was reduced to the sad state shown in the previous photograph.

 Another view of the old cottages built close to the brow of Chesil Beach.

-This area of Portland has been savagely attacked by storms over the centuries and the above cottages were destroyed by storms.
+This area of Portland has been savagely attacked by the sea over the centuries and the above cottages were destroyed by storms.

 On 23rd of November 1824 there was a 'Great Tempest' which is described here.
 In Chiswell 36 houses were demolished, 100 rendered uninhabitable, 100 families deprived of their properties and possessions and 25 persons drowned.